finos/common-domain-model/documentation/source/documentation.rst

 Legal Agreement Data Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``LegalAgreement`` data type represents the highest-level data type for defining a legal agreement in the CDM.
 This data type extends the ``LegalAgreementBase``, which contains information to uniquely identify an agreement.
-The only non-inherited attribute in the ``LegalAgreement`` is the ``agreementTerms`` which defines all of the content in the agreement.
+There are three non-inherited components to ``LegalAgreement``, as shown in the code snippet below:.

 .. code-block:: Haskell

   type LegalAgreement extends LegalAgreementBase:
 	[metadata key]
  	[rootType]
     agreementTerms AgreementTerms (0..1)
+    relatedAgreements RelatedAgreement (0..*)
+    umbrellaAgreement UmbrellaAgreement (0..1)

-The ``LegalAgreementBase`` and ``agreementTerms`` are defined in the following sections
+The ``LegalAgreementBase``, ``RelatedAgreement``, ``UmbrellaAgreement``, and ``AgreementTerms`` are defined in the following sections.

 Agreement Identification
 """"""""""""""""""""""""